Skip to content Skip to footer

 HbA1c Reductions Across the SURPASS Trial Series

 For participants with type 2 diabetes enrolled in the SURPASS program, tirzepatide blood sugar control was a primary endpoint.
 In SURPASS-1 — which studied tirzepatide as monotherapy without background antidiabetic medication — participants with a baseline HbA1c of approximately 7.9% achieved mean HbA1c reductions of up to 2.11 percentage points by week 40 on the highest studied dose.
-This brought the average participant from poor glycemic control (HbA1c ≥7.9%) to well within the target range recommended by most diabetes management guidelines (HbA1c <7.0%).
 Approximately 87 to 92% of active treatment participants achieved that sub-7.0% target, compared with just 20% in the placebo group.

 Fasting Serum Glucose and Postprandial Control

-Beyond HbA1c, tirzepatide blood sugar control extended to fasting serum glucose and postprandial glucose excursions.
 Participants entering SURPASS trials with fasting glucose averaging 175–195 mg/dL saw mean reductions of approximately 50–70 mg/dL across the dose range.
-Postprandial glucose excursions — the spikes that occur after meals and are particularly damaging to vascular endothelium over time — were also substantially blunted.
+Postprandial glucose excursions were also substantially blunted.
 This postprandial effect is attributed to the GLP-1 component’s slowing of gastric emptying and to the GIP component’s potentiation of glucose-dependent insulin secretion following nutrient ingestion.

 Tirzepatide Cardiovascular Benefits: Research Data on Blood Pressure and Lipids